The Exact WKB analysis and the Stokes phenomena of the Unruh effect and Hawking radiation: How to include quantum backreactions in the EWKB

-What we have to do is (1) Draw the Stokes lines and (2) Calculate the $\alpha$-correction of the radiation.
-The Stokes lines are given in Fig.\ref{fig-back}, which shows that the structure near the origin is the well-known MTP structure of the Weber function.
-Such structure typically appears in scattering by an inverted quadratic potential\cite{Enomoto:2020xlf}.
+where $j\ge 1$.
+Then, what we have to do is (1) Draw the Stokes lines using $Q_0$ and (2) Calculate the $\hbar$-correction of the observables.
+Since the Stokes lines are defined by $Q(x)_0$, the Stokes lines are identical to the original model and quantum corrections must appear only in $K_{ud}$.

-From the Stokes lines, we find that the differences from the static ($a(x)=a_0$) system will appear in (1) the small displacement of the pair of turning points and (2) the shift of $S_{-1}$.
-Defining the original $S_{-1}$ as $S_{-1}^o\equiv S_{-1}|_{\alpha=0}$, we have